antonvh/mpy-robot-tools/README.md

 # Micropython robot tools #

 This is a collection of classes and methods that help you to animate robots.
 They are specifically aimed at LEGO MINDSTORMS and SPIKE Prime robots, although the classes are abstract enough to be useful elsewhere.
 The functionality is documented inside the code.
 Here are just the main usages.
+For in-depth articles see my blog on [antonsmindstorms.com](https://antonsmindstorms.com).

 ## Installation ##